dardevelin/overFS/README.md

 __You can get same functionality by doing X,Z,Y things on F file system.__

-I don't want to thinker around existing FS's to get optimization to a single file or folder.
+I don't want to tinker around existing FS's to get optimization to a single file or folder.

 __You can use partitions with different FS's settings.__